VCCyberSec/WWHF-2022-Writeup-main/README.md

 > Have a great day!

 ## Solution
-Navigating to the hyperlink opens up a username / password prompt Using the Firefox debugger, we can see that the password is stored within the metadata of the client in Base64 encoding.
+Navigating to the hyperlink opens up a username / password prompt.
+Using the Firefox debugger, we can see that the password is stored within the metadata of the client in Base64 encoding.

 ![](https://github.com/VCCyberSec/WWHF-2022-Writeup-main/blob/main/images/Pasted%20image%2020221013082934.png)